-A balance transfer is when you take a balance you have on a high interest card and move it to a credit card that’s offering a free or low interest introductory period, like our vet bill card.
+A balance transfer is when you take a balance you have on a high-interest card and move it to a credit card that’s offering a no- or low-interest introductory period.

-Usually introductory periods last from 6 months to as much as 2 years.
+Usually, introductory periods last from six months to as much as two years.

 The Good and Bad of a Credit Card Balance Transfer

 Whereas interest is the amount they’re tacking on for allowing you to borrow from them.
-If you have high interest, over 20% your paying a lot of interest before you even TOUCH the principal.
-Not fun.
+If you have high interest, you’re paying a lot before you even TOUCH the principal.

-Another benefit is some cards that have balance transfer deals will allow you to make new purchases during the introductory period with little or no interest too.
-So if you’re planning on making a big purchase you can pay off during introductory you can take advantage of no interest.
+Another benefit is some cards that have balance transfer deals will allow you to make new purchases during the introductory period with little or no interest too either.
+So you can make big purchases you plan to pay off slowly during that time just make sure you crush the balance during the special period.

 Sure, there’s some bad with balance transfers.
 But if you play your cards right you can just sail smoothly into debt repayment heaven.